 Vibrant and colorful.
 How else can someone describe the religious practices of Mexico?
 From November’s Day of the Dead celebrations to the ostentatious interior of the Metropolitan Cathedral in Mexico City, pieces of religious devotion are everywhere.
 One particular tradition stands out for its international reach: the Virgin of Guadalupe.
 The image of the Virgin Mary has proven itself especially powerful throughout Catholic history, and this is absolutely the case in Mexico.
 The Virgin of Guadalupe is so popular, in fact, that it has been called an emblem of Mexican national identity.
 Catholics from all walks of life — from popes to international tourists and locals — have visited the shrine by the millions every year.
-The COVID pandemic may have cancelled the 2020 celebration, but even that could not break the spirit of the pilgrimage for long.
+The COVID pandemic may have canceled the 2020 celebration, but even that could not break the spirit of the pilgrimage for long.
 So how, then, did the Virgin of Guadalupe tradition start?
 To answer this question, we will examine Juan Diego, a sixteenth-century Indigenous convert who was declared a saint in 2002.

 Yet the very figure of Juan Diego leads us to ask more questions.
 Who exactly was he?
 Did he even exist as we think he did?
 This is the story of Mexico’s first Native Catholic saint.